troglobit/finit/doc/config/services.md

 the condition `usr/fail-startup`, thus allowing the next run statement to load `failure-config`.

-Notice critical the difference between `<pid/sysrepo>` condition and `if:<usr/fail-startup>`.
+Notice the critical difference between the `<pid/sysrepo>` condition and `if:<usr/fail-startup>`.
 The former is a condition for starting and the latter is a condition to check if a run/task/service is qualified to even be considered.